Mechanical Processing

 - CNC machining drivetrain components such as transmissions, axles, crankshafts, and drive units to ensure precise fits, improving system reliability and efficiency.

-- During vehicle development, CNC machining is used to make prototypes and molds for testing, verification, and production of new parts, helping shorten development time and reduce costs.
+- In vehicle development, CNC machining is employed to create prototypes and molds for testing, verification, and production of new parts, helping shorten development time and reduce costs.

-Machining blanks for automotive mechanical components is the process of producing component blanks from raw materials such as steel, aluminum, cast iron, and other metal alloys.
+Machining workpieces for automotive mechanical components is the process of producing component workpieces from raw materials such as steel, aluminium, cast iron, and other metal alloys.
 It typically includes the following steps:

 Design and machining plan

-Automotive engineers and designers create detailed technical drawings for the blanks to be machined.
+Automotive engineers and designers develop detailed technical drawings for the workpieces to be machined.
 These drawings specify the dimensions, shapes, and precision requirements of the components.

 Material selection

-Based on technical requirements and the necessary properties of the component, suitable materials are selected for machining the blanks.
+Based on technical requirements and the necessary properties of the component, suitable materials are selected for machining the workpieces.
 Common materials include carbon steel, alloy steel, aluminum, and other alloys.

 Turning and machining

-The machining process for automotive component blanks typically includes turning, milling, planing, grinding, and drilling.
+The machining process for automotive component workpieces typically includes turning, milling, planing, grinding, and other operations.
 These operations are performed on CNC lathes and other precision equipment to ensure components achieve the required shapes and dimensions.

 Surface finishing